Crommunity Round-Up: July 2020

 Right at the end of July, eSentire and their partner VMware Carbon Black quietly released a new report—Threat Intelligence Spotlight: Hunting Evasive Malware.
 Unlike the SSIMWAVE survey, which relied on canvassing hundreds of industry experts, this spotlight leveraged malware telemetry gathered by eSentire’s and VMware Carbon Black’s solutions to enable their security services.

-Note: This report is a successor to one published last year; you can read a bit about that report here.
+This report is a successor to one published last year; see Helping eSentire flex thought leadership muscle for a bit more on that one.

 Bookended by an executive summary and tight conclusions, the report contains three main body sections: